Private consultations

 Occasionally I might recommend some investigations.
 This will then lead to a discussion of treatment options and the advantages and disadvantages of each.
 Usually there is a choice of cognitive behaviour therapy or medication or a combination of the two.
 For therapy, I will usually recommend a trusted colleague as I have a limited capacity in my private practice as I also work in the NHS or in research.

 I will see a patient for an assessment with a person’s partner or relative if requested by a patient.
 Our consultation will normally last about an hour to an hour and a quarter depending on the complexity of the problem.
-I will then provide a written summary of our assessment and recommendations to you which can be sent to you, your GP, Consultant or therapist.
-You may also withhold consent for a report to be sent to anyone.
+I will then provide a written summary of our assessment and recommendations to you which can be sent to you, and with your consent to your GP, Consultant or therapist.
+You may withhold consent for a report to be sent to anyone.

 Directions